AGuideto.|

 Description

-Use actonc build to build a project.
-The current working directory must be the project directory or a sub-directory to the project directory. actonc will discover all source files and compile them according to dependency order.
+Use acton build to build a project.
+The current working directory must be the project directory or a sub-directory to the project directory. acton will discover all source files and compile them according to dependency order.

 Add a main actor to any source file directly under src/ to produce an executable binary.
 For example, if src/hello.act contains a main actor, it will produce out/bin/hello using main as the root actor.